History of UCLN

 The BOR funding supports a two-year contract with the Whitefish Lake Institute to administer the UCLN.

 - AIS Volunteer Monitoring and Identification Trainings:

 In order to increase consistency in water quality monitoring and AIS early detection sampling.
 WLI partners with FLBS and FWP on these volunteer trainings.
-Two trainings were held in 2019 and two more will be held in 2020.
+Two trainings were held in 2019, and due to the pandemic, trainings have been one on one since 2020.